Self-similar real trees defined as fixed-points and their geometric properties: Main results

 \subsection{A taste of applications}

 All applications in this work are discussed in detail in Section~\ref{sec:app}; they cover in particular generalizations of the trees dual to laminations of the disk.
-Here, we only state immediate consequences for the three trees encoded by the functions $\sZ$, $\sH$ and $\mathbf e$ that we have used as examples earlier.
-Observe that, the structural tree $\Gamma$ is fixed if $K=2$, while for $K \geq 3$, in order to describe it, it suffices to specify the parents $\varpi_3, \ldots, \varpi_K$.
+Here, we only state immediate consequences for the three trees encoded by the functions $\sZ$, $\sH$ and $\mathbf e$ that we have used as examples earlier (on page~\pageref{ex:examples}).
+Observe that, the structural tree $\Gamma$ is fixed if $K=2$, while for $K \geq 3$, in order to describe it, it suffices to specify the parents $\varpi_3, \ldots, \varpi_K$ of the nodes $i= 3,\dots, K$.
+Recall that continuum real tree refers to an element of $\bbT^{\GP}$ or $\bbT^{\GHP}_\tf$.